Pramilashanmugam/Restaurant/README.md

 ## Overview

 Indian Curry is a responsive, mobile-first build website.
 It is compatible with all current major browsers.
 The website is built for educational purposes, using Bootstrap and the Django Framework.
-It gives users the ability to register for an account and schedule a table reservation with the
+It gives users the ability to register for an account and reserve a table in advance.
-Restaurant.
 It includes role-based permissions and full CRUD functionality on reservations.

 [Back To Top](#table-of-contents)